cscie114/assignment-5---ci-cd-ibraheem4/README.md

 # Deployment instructions

-1. Download reposity from GitHub
+1. Download repository from GitHub
 2. Install dependencies with `npm install`
 3. Run `npm run build` to build the project
 4. Run `npm run start` to start the project